akhilsaini/aws-csa-2017/README.md

   - Tagging can be done on Bucket and Object level as well.
   - Object doesn't inherit the bucket tags.

-### S3 Security

-  - By default all newly created buckets are Private and the objects inside them are also private.
-  - Control Access to buckets using
-      - Bucket Policies – bucket wide.
-      - Access Control Lists – up to individual objects.
-  - S3 buckets can log all access requests to another S3 bucket even another AWS account.

 ### S3 Encryption

+  - In transit
+    - Using SSL/TLS
+  - Data at rest
     - Client Side Encryption
       - Encrypt data at client side and then upload to S3.
     - Server side Encryption
       - Server side Encryption with Amazon S3 Managed Keys (SSE-S3 AES-256)
       - Server side Encryption with KMS (SSE-KMS)
       - Server side Encryption Customer Provided Keys (SSE-C).
 Key Management is responsibility of user.

 ### S3 Versioning